saharYaccov/portfolio/Excel + Vba/Bingo/README.md

 ```

 🚀 How to Run

-Open the .xlsm file.
+1. Open the Excel file and **Enable Macros**.

-Click InitializeGame (or your Reset button) to set the background and clear data.
+2. Click the **RESET** button to initialize the board and clear any previous data.

-Click the Spin buttons to start the drawing animation for either Team 1 or Team 2.
+3. Teams take turns clicking their respective **Spin** buttons.
+4. The system will draw a number, highlight it on the board in the team's color, and add it to the history list.
+5. The first team to complete a pattern or reach the goal (as defined by the moderator) wins!

 ---